libp2p/blog/src/_blog/metrics-in-go-libp2p.md

     </figure>
 </div>

 Ideally when a node's reachability changes, its addresses should also change as it tries to obtain a [relay reservation](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).
 This pointed us to an issue with [AutoNAT](https://github.com/libp2p/specs/tree/master/autonat).
-Upon debugging we realised that the we were emitting reachability changed events when the reachability had not changed and only the address to which the autonat dial succeeded had changed.
+Upon debugging we realised that we were emitting reachability changed events when the reachability had not changed and only the address to which the autonat dial succeeded had changed.

 The graph for event `EvtLocalProtocolsUpdated` pointed us to another problem.